noampl/Jesta-Android/README.md

 # Jesta
-Jesta Android in an app for the Colman of management final project
+Jesta Android is an app for the College of management final project

 # Connect to local server